If you haven’t heard of Seiryu Stone, you must have been living under a rock.

-Expect to pay around $28-36 for 10lbs, but the more you buy, the better a deal you can usually get.
+Expect to pay around $28-36 for 10 lbs, but the more you buy, the better a deal you can usually get.

-There are usually two options when buying – the au naturale rock or the acid-washed rock, where it’s been treated to enhance the visual qualities.
+Finally, there are usually two options when buying – the au naturale rock or the acid-washed rock, where it’s been treated to enhance the visual qualities.

 You can also get faux resin stones that look incredibly realistic, so as always, check what you’re buying before you click ‘add to cart.’

 If you’re the person who falls in love with the sexy rock on the screen and is upset when a different chunk arrives in the post, I’ve got you.

 WYSIWYG or “what you see is what you get” is a common way to buy aquascaping rocks.